 If you did not get this email please check your Crandall email address.
+Make sure you are receiving announcements from Moodle.
 Thanks!

-- Lab 2 is due September 29 at the Academic Office.
+- Lab 2 is due Tuesday, September 28

 Questions?
 Please email me!
 Bruce.Martin@crandallu.ca

 Dr. Bruce Martin